-- Remodel of the Estate Tasting Room, Patio and Courtyard, plus expansion of the Barrel Room and addition of two Winery Suites was completed. - Launched Oregon Estate Vineyards to build boutique brands on some of Oregon's most intriguing vineyard sites.
-To fund the effort, the winery issued a Preferred Stock Offering inviting new Owners to be part of Oregon's wine future.
-To date, brands include Elton in the Eola-Amity Hills, Pambrun in the Walla Walla Valley, Maison Bleue in The Rocks District of Milton-Freewater and Bernau Estate in the Dundee Hills. - 2018 Started the process to convert the Bernau Estate Vineyard in the Dundee Hills to biodynamic practices. - Founder Jim Bernau and Justin King of King Estate Winery accepted the Innovator of the Year award at the Wine Enthusiast Wine Star Awards for Oregon Solidarity, a collaboration wine to support Rogue Valley winegrowers whose contracts were abruptly canceled. - 2020 Willamette Wineworks opened in Folsom, CA.
+- The Oregon Wine Board recognized Jim's early work with Founder's Award followed by the Governor's Gold Award, presented by Oregon's four living Governors. - Remodeled the Estate Tasting Room, Patio and Courtyard, plus expanded the Barrel Room and added two LEED Gold Winery Suites. - Launched Oregon Estate Vineyards to build boutique brands on some of Oregon's most intriguing vineyard sites.
+To fund the effort, the winery issued a Preferred Stock Offering inviting wine enthusiasts to become part of Oregon's wine future as Winery Owners.
+To date, brands include Elton in the Eola-Amity Hills, Pambrun in the Walla Walla Valley, Maison Bleue in The Rocks District of Milton-Freewater and Bernau Estate in the Dundee Hills. - Started the process to convert the Bernau Estate Vineyard in the Dundee Hills to biodynamic practices. - Founder Jim Bernau and Justin King of King Estate Winery accepted the Innovator of the Year award at the Wine Enthusiast Wine Star Awards for Oregon Solidarity, a collaboration wine to support Rogue Valley winegrowers whose contracts were abruptly canceled. - Willamette Wineworks, a microwinery located in Historic Folsom, California, opened as Willamette Valley Vineyards' first prototype outpost and debuted a Barrel Blending System with Natoma wines.